will123195/bleh/README.md

 A micro-framework for making a website with the BLEH stack.

-- Browserify is automatic
+- *Browserify* is automatic
-- Less compilation is automatic
+- *Less* compilation is automatic
-- Express routing is automatic
+- *Express* routing is automatic
-- Handlebars precompilation is automatic for server and browser
+- *Handlebars* precompilation is automatic for server and browser

 Also:

 - Serves static files
 - Secure sessions stored in cookies
-- No Gulp, no Grunt, just Bleh.

 ## Install

 ```
-npm install --save bleh
-npm install --save browserify less express handlebars
+npm install --save bleh browserify less express handlebars
 ```

 ## Usage